 P301+P330+P331 IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
+If more than 15 mins from Doctor, INDUCE VOMITING (if conscious).
 P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water [or shower].
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
-P370+P378 In case of fire: Use alcohol resistant foam or fine spray/water fog to extinguish.
+P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 P363 Wash contaminated clothing before reuse.
-P302+P352 IF ON SKIN: Wash with plenty of water.
+P301+P312 IF SWALLOWED: Call a POISON CENTER/doctor/physician/first aider if you feel unwell.
 P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.